AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 ---

 # Antoine Soetewey
-PhD Student and Teaching Assistant in Statistics at UCLouvain
+PhD student and teaching assistant in statistics at UCLouvain.
+Author of www.statsandr.com

 <div id="webaddress">
 <i class="fas fa-envelope"></i> <a href="/contact/">Contact</a>